 Because we have started the installation in a screen session, we can detach anytime, even log out from our server and the installation will continue anyway.

-To leave the virtual machine.
-Screen slang, detach from screen session, hit Ctrl + a the d.
+To leave the virtual machine, you can simply leave the screen session.
+Screen slang, detach from screen session, hit Ctrl + a then d.

 To get to the virtual server again.
 Screen slang, attach to the session, write: